Lowey Dannenberg, P.C. is Investigating Comcast Corporation (NASDAQ: CMCSA) for Potential Breaches of Fiduciary Duty by Its Board of Directors

-If you are a long-term shareholder of Comcast, and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact Andrea Farah at afarah@lowey.com or (914) 733-7256.
+If you are a long-term shareholder of Comcast, and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact Andrea Farah at afarah@lowey.com or at (914) 733-7256 or Alesandra Greco at agreco@lowey.com or (914) 733-7272.

 About Lowey Dannenberg